phpList/phplist3/TESTING.md

 Or if you want a different port, change that in the .env file

+### viewing the browser

+To view the browser container, use a VNC viewer (eg remmina) and go to localhost:5901 password secret for Firefox Use localhost:5902 password secret for chrome

+### Viewing emails

+To view email delivery go to http://localhost:8026/ to view the mailpit UI

+### Verbose

+To increase verbosity on the tests remove "-fprogress" from the command

 ### Errors

 When you run it locally, and a test fails, it will drop a screenshot of the page where it failed in